 courtesy of Actors Equity Association. featuring Kim Brockington, Denise Burse, Eisa Davis, Ayesha Ngaujah, and Linda Powell, directed by Liesl Tommy. co-produced by Hip Hop Theater Festival and New Georges.

-summering in LA has been a blast! doing a fantastic play with beautiful people, biking and surfing, catching up with dear friends. and the LA Times profiled me (in a good way) for last Sunday’s calendar section. if you’re in the area, I hope to see you before we close! not because I’m in it–but because it’s a good show. click on the links below.
+summering in LA has been a blast! doing a fantastic play with beautiful people, biking and surfing, catching up with dear friends. and the LA Times profiled me (in a good way) for last Sunday’s calendar section. click on the links below.

 snuck back into the studio for a few minutes to lay this brief, unadorned song down.
 I wrote it for our medicine show with Third Root and the Foundry–lyrics inspired by a crucial practice and set of wisdoms in Tibetan Buddhism. here’s the first take. enjoy!